judo2000/Week1_Code_refactor/README.md

 ## index.html
 1. Change benefit-lead, benefit-brand, and bennefit-cost classes to benefit-section
 2. Added the search-engine-optimization id to the div with that class so the link in the nav would work.
+3. Updated the title.
+4. Added alt tags to the images.
+5. Added semantic tags header, section, aside, and footer.